ADMISSION OF NEW STUDENTS

-C. For non degree applicants (Pastoral Care of Migrants, Family Ministries, Theological Studies, Pastoral Ministry, Basic Pastoral Ministry)
+C. For non degree applicants (Pastoral Care of Migrants, Family Ministries, Theological Studies, Pastoral Ministry, Basic Pastoral Ministry, Pre-Theology Studies)

 LST Application Form and Submission of Documents.
 Applicants should fill up the LST Application Form and get a Checklist of Requirements.
-All documents are submitted the LST Office three months before the announced enrollment dates.
+All documents are submitted the LST Office at least two months before the announced enrollment dates.
 Applicants to the Professional Diploma Program in Family Ministries should inquire at the Center for Family Ministries for procedures and requirements.

 English Examination.
 The only entrance exam required is the LST English Proficiency Exam (both for international students and Filipinos).
 The Exam may be taken anytime with prior reservation of date/time with the Secretary of the LST Academic Section Office.

 Admission.
 Applicants will receive a letter from the Vice President for Academic Affairs informing them about the results of their application.

 Philosophy and Theology Courses Required for Admission to the Baccalaureate in Sacred Theology (STB) and Master of Arts (MA) Programs of the Loyola School of Theology

 017. Transcript of Records.
 A minimum of 12 units of undergraduate theology and 36 units of systematic philosophy is required for applicants to the STB program.
 Moreover, they must have attained at least a general undergraduate average of 2.5 (B) with no grade of “failure” or “condition”.